Brief History Of Origin And Evolution Of The French Language

 The languages of oïl include among others the expressions of Picard, Walloon, Burgundy or Francilien, while the languages of the oc group included Limousin, Auvergnat, Provençal, Languedoc …

-VIRAL NOW Why Did France Fall So Easily To The Nazis In WW2
+VIRAL NOW Why Did France and Britain Fight In The War

 From the French language, we have about a thousand words, like nouns starting with an aspirated H: hache, haine, hêtre, héron or words like guerre, gâter, garder,etc.